nikita-chistyakov/facts_checking_app/STYLE_GUIDE.md

-# FCKTY Design System & Style Guide
+# INFAKT Design System & Style Guide

-This document serves as the single source of truth for the visual language of FCKTY and related future applications.
+This document serves as the single source of truth for the visual language of INFAKT and related future applications.
 The design philosophy focuses on **trust, clarity, and modern aesthetics**, utilizing a clean glassmorphism approach with vibrant but controlled data visualization colors.

 ---